Abused as 'selfie animal'

 Preparations and training

 Despite all the improvements to his enclosure and the daily special care, it was clear that Bakari still needed more space.
-In FELIDA Big Cat Centre, this space could not be given to him.
+In FELIDA Big Cat Sanctuary, this space could not be given to him.
 Bakari was ready for the next and final step: a transfer to LIONSROCK Big Cat Sanctuary in South Africa!

 In FELIDA, Bakari was prepared for this journey for several months.
 The animal caretakers trained Bakari, with positive enforcement training, to walk into his transport crate voluntarily.
 In this way, he did not have to be put under anaesthesia on the actual day of the transfer, which made the trip a lot less stressful for him.
-And to make the trip even better, Bakari's favourite FELIDA animal caretaker Erin Liewes accompanied him during the entire journey!
+And to make the trip even better, Bakari's favourite FELIDA animal caretaker Erin Timmer accompanied him during the entire journey!

 Free in LIONSROCK